-With that in mind, does it make sense to add one more benefit or communication piece to open enrollment?
-If you’re like more than two-thirds of U.S. employers who offer some type of wellbeing benefit alongside your health plans, communicating wellbeing and employee benefits during open enrollment should go hand-in-hand.
-Yet many employers hesitate to do so for a number of reasons.
+If you’re an employer who offers some type of wellbeing benefit alongside your health plans, communicating wellbeing and employee benefits during open enrollment should go hand-in-hand.
 Whether or not wellbeing programs are communicated during open enrollment can have implications.

-Being clear about your program goals and leadership mandates around a wellbeing program, will help you determine the most appropriate plan of action.
-Let’s start by asking the million-dollar question; “why are you offering a wellbeing program?”
-There are as many answers to that question as there are unique employers that offer wellbeing.
+Being clear about your program goals and leadership mandates around a wellbeing program will help you determine the most appropriate plan of action.
+There could be multiple reasons you offer a wellbeing program, and open enrollment provides the opportunity to use key messaging to meet those goals.

-If your goal is to develop a culture of health and wellbeing, communication still takes center stage and open enrollment is just another channel to communicate and align culture with your wellbeing program.
-Ensuring your wellbeing brand is highlighted during open enrollment will help the chances of it getting lost in all of the other benefit information being distributed.
+If your goal is to develop a culture of health and overall wellbeing, communication remains one of the most vital courses of action.
+Ensuring your wellbeing brand is highlighted during open enrollment will help the chances of it not getting lost in all the other benefit information being distributed at a busy time.

-3. We want employees to be educated, active participants in their own health.
+3. Enable employees to be educated, active participants in their own health

-When employee health education is your primary goal, communication is key—and should be visible throughout the year.
-Whether you’re trying to motivate employees to complete biometric screenings, finish their Health Assessment, get their annual check-up or you’re trying to create a culture of health and wellbeing, there are multiple opportunities to use clear, consistent communication to your advantage.
-Open enrollment is simply one time during the year that you have a captive audience—so why not use it to reinforce your efforts of the next 365 days?
+When employee health education is your primary goal, communication should be visible throughout the year.
+Whether you’re trying to motivate employees to complete biometric screenings, finish their Health Assessment or get their annual check-up, there are multiple opportunities to use clear, consistent communication to your advantage.
+Open enrollment is simply one time during the year that you’re guaranteed to have a captive audience—so why not use it to reinforce your efforts of the next 365 days?